Pints, Pounds, & Pâté

 The Inferno Room: Indianapolis' Tiki Bar

-Indianapolis may not be known for its Tiki scene, but it should be!
-The owners of The Inferno Room did an incredible amount of research (umm jealous!) to bring Tiki culture here to the heartland.
+Similarly, Indianapolis may not be known for its Tiki scene, but it should be!
+The owners of world class The Inferno Room did an incredible amount of research (umm jealous!) to bring Tiki culture here to the heartland.
 The Inferno Room is a truly immersive experience, from blacked out windows, to rain showers, flaming drinks, and intricate skulls and masks.
 As the bartender for recommendations if you aren't familiar with these types of drinks, but you really can't go wrong.
-Make sure you get one that is on fire.
+Make sure you get at least one cocktail that is on fire.

 Duckpin Bowling

-Fountain Square is home to the only authentic duckpin bowling alley in the Midwest!
+Fountain Square is proudly home to the oldest duckpin bowling in Indianapolis, Atomic Bowl.
 Formerly a "summer" version of bowling (a winter sport), duckpin bowling is similar to its counterpart, but with a smaller ball and pins.

 Picture